tyler-maxwell/mtg-collection-catalog/README.md

 ## Features
 - User Accounts
+  - User collections stored in database
+  - Password protected
 - Card Search
+  - Retrieve information on any *Magic The Gathering* card
+    - Card Image
+    - Name
+    - Type and Subtype
+  - Card information sourced from [MTGJSON 4](https://mtgjson.com/v4/)
+  - Can search without an account
+  - If logged in, can add cards to collection or decks from card search
 - Collection Tracking
   - Inventory
     - Complete listing of all owned cards